ummel/fusionData/README.md

 here](https://github.com/ummel/fusionData/blob/master/geo-processed/EPA-SLD/epa-sld_v3_processed.R)),
 but the .rds file is stored remotely.

-Importantly, the `/geo-processed` remote content *also* includes three “essential” spatial data files that are, in practice, all that most users will need to perform data fusion locally.
+Importantly, the `/geo-processed` remote content *also* includes two “essential” spatial data files that are, in practice, all that most users will need to perform data fusion locally.
 These files and their roles are described in more detail later on.